 Prepare the eggplant (1 or 2) ahead of time by puncturing the skin with a fork to allow steam to escape and bake whole in a hot oven for up to an hour or more.
 A knife should pass through the flesh with no resistance at all when cooked.

 Scoop the eggplant pulp from the halved skins when cooled a little and save.

 (an alternative is to steam it : begin by cutting the eggplant into cubes (10-15 ml) and steaming them for about 5 minutes until tender The mistake with eggplant is to under cook it and this solves that.
 Also eggplant can absorb a lot of oil and steaming first also fixes this.)

-Heat the ghee and add mustard seeds and quickly put a lid on the saucepan. when they finish ‘popping’, add the cumin seeds and lower the heat and gently fry to darken them a few shades.
-Add the chilli flakes ( crushed black pepper could be use for a more mild dish).
+Heat the ghee and add mustard seeds and quickly put a lid on the saucepan.
+When they finish ‘popping’, add the cumin seeds and lower the heat and gently fry to darken them a few shades.
+Add the chilli flakes (or crushed black pepper for a more mild dish).
 If using curry leaves or leek add now and gently fry a little.

-Then add the zucchini and tomato and toss to cover with spiced ghee.
-When a little cooked add the baked eggplant pulp and stir through.
+Then add the zucchini and toss to cover with spiced ghee.
+When a little cooked add the prepared eggplant pulp and stir through.